-Vacation schemes – apply via online form with deadlines between October and January
+Vacation schemes – apply via an online form with deadlines between October and January

 Vacation schemes or vacation placements are usually two or three weeks long and paid (often around £250 a week).
 They are structured programmes for second-year and final-year students or graduates.
 They are open to both law and non-law students.
 Gaining a place is as competitive as gaining a training contract with equally rigorous recruitment methods.
 If your vacation scheme goes well, you may be invited to apply for a training contract at the law firm.

 Most firms use the same assessment days for their vacation scheme places as training contract places.
-These assessment centres may include:networking events.
-They are an excellent way to show that you’ve done your research into the profession.
+These assessment centres or assessment days may include:

 Insight days for first-year students.
 Apply online

 These have become increasingly popular over the last ten years.
 They take a similar format to law open days but with workshops and group exercises too.
-They are tailored to first-year law and sometimes non-law student .
+They are tailored to first-year law and sometimes non-law students.